zotbins/ZotbinsCore/docs/communication_doc.md

 We simplified most of the API systems after refactoring the entire codebase.
 Every other part of the pipeline, such as storing in the database and batch training, is handled by waste-rec/API.
 As of Fall 2025, we do not have real-time waste recognition fully designed yet.

 **Important Technical Limitations of MQTT**
 - MQTT is a text-only transfer protocol.
-For example, you can’t upload image files (you would have to encode the image in base64 and send it).
+For example, you can't upload image files (you would have to encode the image in base64 and send it).
 - The max size of each MQTT message is 128kb.
 If the image encoding is too large you must break it up into chunks

 ## HTTP Communication